Our most demanding project.

 Subjects with English as a language of instruction

-Art, biology, chemistry, physics, geography, history, computer science, sport, music, psychology and handicrafts for girls.
+Art, biology, chemistry, physics, geography, history, computer science, sport, music, psychology and handicrafts.

 Acquiring of International Qualifications

-Students have the opportunity to take the Cambridge First Certificate in the 5th and the Cambridge Advanced Certificate in the 7th form.
+Students have to take the Cambridge First Certificate in the 5th and the Cambridge Advanced Certificate (Ci) in the 7th form.
 In the 7th form, students can also take the DELF B1 Certificate in French.

 Festivals and Activities